-The income tax expense for each of the three months ended March 31, 2022 and 2021 was less than \$0.1 million.
+The income tax expense for the three months ended June 30, 2022 and 2021 was less than \$0.1 million and \$0.1 million, respectively.
+The income tax expense for the six months ended June 30, 2022 and 2021 was \$0.1 million and \$0.1 million, respectively.
 The income tax expense was determined based upon estimates of the Company's effective income tax rates in various jurisdictions.
-The difference between the Company's effective income tax rate and the U.S. federal statutory rate is primarily attributable to unrecognized US federal and state tax benefit because of a full valuation allowance the Company has established against its Federal and state deferred tax assets and foreign tax rate differential from US federal statutory rate.
+The difference between the Company's effective income tax rate and the U.S. federal statutory rate is primarily attributable to state income taxes, foreign income taxes, and a full valuation allowance against net deferred tax assets.

-The income tax expense for the three months ended March 31, 2022 and 2021 relates primarily to state minimum income tax and income tax on the Company's earnings in foreign jurisdictions.
+The income tax expense for the six months ended June 30, 2022 and 2021 relates primarily to state minimum income tax and income tax on the Company's earnings in foreign jurisdictions.